 Processing applications for payment, or pay apps, should be easy.
 Subcontractors complete work as assigned and submit their pay apps accordingly.
 So why has this process plagued industry productivity so much over the last few decades?

 No matter what kind of lien waiver you have to submit or process, they are typically so full of legal jargon and fine print that it’s impossible to deduce what they even mean.
-There may be people who enjoy reading these (like the people who enjoy reading the Microsoft End Users Licensing Agreement), but we’re guessing they’re few and far between.
+Some people may enjoy reading these (like the people who enjoy reading the Microsoft End Users Licensing Agreement), but we’re guessing they’re few and far between.

-Lastly, let’s take a look at the AIA contractor form G702 Application and Certificate for Payment.
-This is the form a contractor uses to invoice on the job.
-It should be pretty easy to complete, right?
-Let’s examine the instructions.
-Remember that in order to fill these out correctly, you must ignore change orders that have been approved but not processed.
+Remember that in order to fill these contractor forms out correctly, you must ignore change orders that have been approved but not processed.
 You must also ignore receivables still outstanding from previous applications.
 Let the fun begin!

 (This one is really fun!)

-Add up all of the change orders that have been priced and formally approved by the GC.
-If the project manager is holding up your change order paperwork, call him at least once a week before your application for payment is due and ask him to complete his side of the paperwork.
+For Net Change by Change Orders, you add up all of the change orders that have been priced and formally approved by the GC.
+If the project manager is holding up your change order paperwork, call him regularly before your application for payment is due to ask him to complete his side of the paperwork.

 For good measure:

 Line 4: Total Completed and Stored to Date

 The Total Completed and Stored to Date value comes from the table on page 2 of the G702 form.

 For now, assume you have completed $200,000 of work and have stored $50,000 of materials in approved storage sites.
 Line 4 = $250,000.